robertcasto/intro_to_java/CourseOutline.md

 The basic building blocks of the language and how they fit together.

 ### Lesson 2.1: Data Types - Primitive
-* The learner will be able to list the basic data types and their value limits
+* The learner will be able to create basic data types and know their value limits
 * The learner will be able to write values using different types of notation
-* The learner will be able to convert values between different data types
+* The learner will be able to recognize other ways to create literal values that improve readability

 ### Lesson 2.2: Variables
 * The learner will be able to create variables and assign values and expressions to them
 * The learner will be able to demonstrate how variables are used
-* The learner will be able to decide on useful variable names
+* The learner will be able to compose useful variable names
-* The learner will be able to convert variables from one type to another
+* The learner will be able to convert variable values from one type to another

 ### Lesson 2.3: Operators
-* The learner will be able to identify the different types of operators available
+* The learner will be able to identify the different types of operators
 * The learner will be able to compare two different values
 * The learner will be able to construct mathematical and logical expressions
 * The learner will be able to evaluate the order of operations in an expression